On Iwasawa $\lambda$-invariants for abelian number fields and random matrix heuristics: The general method and a summary of the data

 $p=7$, $[F:\QQ]=3$, $f=1$ \\ \\

 $p=11$, $[F:\QQ]=3$, $f=2$ \\ \\

 $p=13$, $[F:\QQ]=3$, $f=1$ \\ \\

 {\it Acknowledgements.} The authors warmly thank Larry Washington, Qin Chao and Luochen Zhao for their helpful comments and suggestions related to this paper.
+Furthermore, we thank the reviewers for their comments.
 The numerical experiments were done using SageMath, developed by William Stein.